-This tenth edition of the "The Economist Style Guide" is in three parts.
-The first is based on the style book used by those who edit The Economist, it is largely the work of John Grimond, who has over the years been Britain, American and foreign editor.
-The second, on American and British English, describes some of the main differences between the two great English-speaking areas, in spelling, grammar and usage.
+This eleventh edition of the "The Economist Style Guide" is in three parts.
+The first is based on the style book used by those who edit The Economist; it is largely the work of John Grimond, who over the years was editor of the Britain, United States and Foreign sections, before retiring in 2013.
+Johnny is a hard act to follow, and he left at a time when proper English usage seemed in full retreat in the face of texting, Tweeting and internet jargon generally.
+His work still stands as a bulwark against it, as well as a monument to his impish wit and his sense of euphony, rightness and correctness.
+If slight cracks have now appeared in the bulwark, it is because language is a living thing that continually changes; some changes are benign, and some (such as the pervasive "smartness" of the digital age) simply cannot be resisted.

+The second part of the book, on American and British English, describes some of the main differences between the two great English-speaking areas in spelling, grammar and usage.